Zero Tolerance for Threats or Acts of Violence

 The management chain of a student, employee, or contractor who is a victim of violence may make special accommodations or adjustments in work schedule, work location, or working conditions, in order to enhance the employee’s safety.

-For an employee, the University shall grant a victim the use of available paid leave, accumulated paid time off, leave without pay, and/or flexible work scheduling for medical, court, or counseling appointments related to trauma and/or victimization.
-Employees can also use Family & Medical Leave, if eligible.
+For an employee, the university shall grant a victim the use of available paid leave, accumulated paid time off, leave without pay, and/or flexible work scheduling for medical, court, or counseling appointments related to trauma and/or victimization.
+Employees can also use family and medical leave, if eligible.

 For students, accommodations may be made to consider alternative class schedules, living arrangements, safety escorts, etc., to avoid contact with the perpetrator of the violence.